Cross-correlating the EMU Pilot Survey 1 with CMB lensing: Constraints on cosmology and galaxy bias with harmonic-space power spectra: Results

 \subsection{Measurements and detection significance}

-In the top left panel of \Cref{fig:scale_cut_flux_0p18}, we show the measured signal for the auto-correlation spectra $gg$ from the \texttt{Selavy} and \texttt{PyBDSF} catalogues for the flux density cut at $0.18$ mJy.
-With red points we denote \texttt{Selavy} and with blue points \texttt{PyBDSF} data, while the errorbars correspond to 1$\sigma$ uncertainties from the analytical covariance in \Cref{eq:cov_blocks}.
-The two catalogues are in agreement until the scale $\ell\sim 250$, after which they start to deviate from each other.
+In the top left panel of \autoref{fig:scale_cut_flux_0p18}, we show the measured signal for the auto-correlation spectra $gg$ from the \texttt{Selavy} and \texttt{PyBDSF} catalogues for the flux density cut at $0.18$ mJy.
+With red points we denote \texttt{Selavy} and with blue points \texttt{PyBDSF} data, while the errorbars correspond to 1$\sigma$ uncertainties from the analytical covariance in \autoref{eq:cov_blocks}.
+The two catalogues are in agreement {(within 1$\sigma$)} until the scale $\ell\sim 250$, after which they start to deviate from each other.
 At $\ell \gtrsim 250$, the \texttt{PyBDSF} data have more power than \texttt{Selavy}.
-This can be attributed to the existence of multi-structures at small scales which are considered to be different objects by \texttt{PyBDSF}, and if they are close enough, as a single larger object by \texttt{Selavy}, as already explained in \Cref{subsec:like}.
-Therefore, we choose to apply a scale cut at $\ell \leq 250$, where the measurements from the two catalogues agree within $1\sigma$, and neglect smaller scales, in which the two algorithms disagree and the disentangling between the multi-sources and multi-components is really hard.
+This can be attributed to the existence of multi-structures at small scales which are considered to be different objects by \texttt{PyBDSF}, and if they are close enough, as a single larger object by \texttt{Selavy}, as already explained in \autoref{subsec:like}.
+Therefore, we choose to apply a scale cut at $\ell \leq 250$, where the measurements from the two catalogues agree within $1\sigma$, and neglect smaller scales, in which the two algorithms {start to deviate} and the disentangling between the multi-sources and multi-components is really hard.
 Then we use a theory model using the \texttt{SKADS} redshift distribution and the \texttt{HALOFIT} non-linear matter power spectrum leaving free the $b_g$ and $A_\text{sn}$ parameters and fixing $\sigma_8$ in order to fit the \texttt{Selavy} and \texttt{PyBDSF} $gg$ spectra alone (the theory fits are with orange and green curves, respectively).
-It turns out the models fitting the two catalogues agree very well with each other.
+It turns out the models fitting the two catalogues agree very well with each other {(with both models' best-fit values differ at $<0.1\sigma$ within their posteriors)}.

-In the bottom panel of \Cref{fig:scale_cut_flux_0p18} we see the $g\kappa$ cross-spectra between the radio galaxies and the CMB convergence $\kappa$ again for the two catalogues in a separate fit with $g\kappa$ data alone.
-It is evident that the data agree at all scales now up to $\ell=500$ and the theory models agree as well.
+In the bottom panel of \autoref{fig:scale_cut_flux_0p18} we see the $g\kappa$ cross-spectra between the radio galaxies and the CMB convergence $\kappa$ again for the two catalogues in a separate fit with $g\kappa$ data alone.
+It is evident that the data agree at all scales now up to $\ell=500$ {(well within $1\sigma$)} and the theory models agree as well {(again with both models' best-fit values differ at $<0.1\sigma$ within their posteriors)}.